skordal/potato/example/README.md

 * Port A Width: 32
 * Port A depth: 4096

-This will generate a 16 kb large ROM for storing application code.
-Set the "Enablee Port Type" to "Use ENA Pin" - this allows us to disable the ROM module when it is not in use, possibly saving a tiny bit of power.
-Also select the "RSTA Pin" option under "Port A Output Reset Options" and set the "Output Reset Value" to `00000013`.
-This value is the RISC-V no-operation opcode.
+Do not enable the use of the enable pin or reset functionality, as these are not currently supported by the ROM wrapper module.

 Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the application to store in the ROM.
-In the case of the PAEE, this is the `paee.coe` file generated when running `make` in the `paee/` directory.
+To test the basic functionality of the chip, you can use the `hello` application from the `software/` directory.

-Fill the remaining memory locations with no-ops by entering `00000013` in the correct field.
+Optionally, fill the remaining memory locations with no-ops by entering `00000013` in the correct field.

 ### Test it!

 You should now be able to synthesize and test the design.
+Connect to the board and see if you can get some UART output.
 Hopefully it works :-)